TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup - Terraform VM Clone.md

 This section sets the display output for Proxmox, due to the cloud image output not matching Proxmox implementation.

 `type = "serial0"` sets the VGA display to the serial0 output.

+#### Information on Network Section.
+`bridge = "vmbr0"` sets the host bridge to connect the virtual machine to.
+`model = "virtio"` sets the network model for the network interface.